scalikejdbc/scalikejdbc.github.io/source/documentation/configuration.html.md

 ConnectionPool.add("foo", url, user, password, settings)
 ```

-When you use external DataSource (e.g. application server's connection pool), use javax.sql.DataSource via JNDI:
+For using an external DataSource, such as an application server's connection pool, connect via JNDI:

 ```scala
 import javax.naming._